mounirn/KharbgaNet/info.md

   to start the game.
 * Design something that matches player request for new games
 * Update the game Status when the game is completed
-* Uncheck the 'Resign' chekbox when a new game is started
+* Un check the 'Resign' checkbox when a new game is started
 * Add a dialog box when the game is over
 * Add the account info
 * fix the computer playing logic:
-	- As Attacker
+  * As Attacker

-	- As Defender (ability to request for two) piece being played with
+  * As Defender (ability to request for two) piece being played with

-* Abiity to replay with a delay
+* Ability to replay with a delay
 * Ability to start a game with options (w/ computer, as Attacker,as Defender).
 * Add option to start the game with a time limit for each player (10, 20, 30 min).
-* Fix two exchanges (add checks that the same piece is being seleted for exchange)
+* Fix two exchanges (add checks that the same piece is being selected for exchange)
 * move the Checkbox related to two exchange close to each player (Attacker/Defender)
 * Keep track of the player status  (player name is being lost)
 * Add info in MyAccount tab: ScreenName, options, Games played
 * Add timer to indicate the time spent by each player.
 The timer is started to indicate the turn of each player
-* Fix the height of the messsages lsit being added (add scrollbars)
+* Fix the height of the messages list being added (add scroll bars)
 * Make sure that logging works on the server and this is useful
 * Add UI in the API site to view the log files
 * Computer Play
-	- Check that Pieces that are capturable and give these priority to move
+  * Check that Pieces that are capturable and give these priority to move
-	- Check that the result of a move does not result in a capturable piece
+  * Check that the result of a move does not result in a capturable piece
-	- Check that the result of a move results in less capturables
+  * Check that the result of a move results in less capturables

 * Detect Player blocked condition and allow the player to continue if it is not the first block
 * Add ability to detect the number of times exchange requests are requested using the same piece and attacker     is not paying up (limit to 3)

 * Add ability to indicate exchange request by dragging the piece off the board
 * Add app menu Game - User:  Register, Login,  Game:  New, Save, Open, Abandon,
 * Display possible moves
 * Add Undo (Take back) and Redo
-* Highlihting of possible moves
+* Highlighting of possible moves
-* play against the computer making randome moves
+* play against the computer making random moves
 * Enforce the rule related to blocking the defender after the first move.
   1 The Defender wins if they are blocked from moving after the first move or capture
 * Program the two pieces exchanges UI
-    - Add Two Exchange Request option (available on Defender's move)
+  * Add Two Exchange Request option (available on Defender's move)
-    - The piece played by the defender when a two exchange request mode is on will be marked for exchange
+  * The piece played by the defender when a two exchange request mode is on will be marked for exchange
-    - The Attacker must respond either by accepting the exchange or not
+  * The Attacker must respond either by accepting the exchange or not
-    - If the attacker accepts the exchange, they need to mark accept the exchange checkbox and play two consecutives moves to indicate free piece to use for the exchange
+  * If the attacker accepts the exchange, they need to mark accept the exchange checkbox and play two             consecutive moves to indicate free piece to use for the exchange
 * Option for who starts first (defender or attacker )
 * Add instruction for player for how to move
 * Instead of dragging from spare pieces, add option to accept clicking a cell as an indication for setting on      that cell
 * Disable selecting spare pieces
 * Choose the type of game to play:
 	1 players using the same computer
 	2 players using different computers  (networking functions) 3